awesomemotive/easy-digital-downloads/readme.txt

 = Where can I find complete documentation? =

-Full searchable docs can be found at [http://docs.easydigitaldownloads.com/](http://docs.easydigitaldownloads.com/?utm_source=docs&utm_medium=faq_tab&utm_content=documentation&utm_campaign=readme)
+Full searchable docs for Easy Digital Downloads and all our extensions can be found at [http://docs.easydigitaldownloads.com/](http://docs.easydigitaldownloads.com/?utm_source=docs&utm_medium=faq_tab&utm_content=documentation&utm_campaign=readme)

-= Where can I ask for help? =
+= Where can I ask for help with my digital eCommerce store? =

 You can submit a support ticket or pre-sale question from our [support page](https://easydigitaldownloads.com/support/?utm_source=docs&utm_medium=faq_tab&utm_content=support&utm_campaign=readme) at anytime.

+= Which file types can I sell? =

+Any file type can be sold using Easy Digital Downloads.
+You can sell .PDF, .DOC, .MP3, .MOV, .EPUB, .PSD, .MP4, .JPG, or any other extension which exists.
+On the product creation form, there is a file upload field which will accept any file type.
+Whatever file is uploaded to that field is the file customers will receive instantly when they complete a purchase.

-= Is an SSL certificate required? =
+= Is an SSL certificate required to sell digital products? =

-Easy Digital Downloads can function without one just fine, making it easy to set up in a testing or development environment.
-We still strongly recommend you have an SSL certificate for your production web site, both for security and for the peace of mind of your customers.
+Easy Digital Downloads can function without an SSL certificate just fine, making it easy to set up in a testing or development environment.
+We still strongly recommend you have an SSL certificate for your live store, both for security and for the peace of mind of your customers.
 [Documentation here](http://docs.easydigitaldownloads.com/article/994-how-to-set-up-ssl?utm_source=docs&utm_medium=faq_tab&utm_content=documentation&utm_campaign=readme)

 = What themes work with Easy Digital Downloads? =